-- You may only choose two of Accounting, Business Studies and Economics.
+- You may only choose two Commerce subjects

-- For 2022 you may only choose one of AS Digital Art Design or AS Digital Art Photography but not both, or only two of Design, Painting, and Photography for NCEA Level 2.
+- For 2023 you may only choose one of DEX or PYX but not both at AS Level, or only two of DES, PTG, and PHO at NCEA Level 2

 Students who are in 5A-5J:

-- Remember that ‘D’ grades in AS do generate 30 points towards the 120 points needed for general New Zealand University Entrance.
+- Remember, however, that ‘D’ grades in AS do generate 30 points towards the 120 points needed for general New Zealand University Entrance

 If you decide to study a Cambridge AS course you will need to carefully consider which subjects you choose:

-- You must study five subjects (English/ESOL is compulsory and four options).
+- You must study five subjects including English/ESOL, which is compulsory

 Students who are in 5K-5R:

-- NCEA is likely to be most appropriate qualifications pathway as you enter Form 6.
+- NCEA is likely to be most appropriate qualifications pathway for 2023

 - If you are motivated and are achieving very good results you may select a Cambridge AS Level course.
-However, you will need to gain marks of 65 or better in four Pre-Q examinations (an aggregate of 65% or higher in School examinations will be deemed the equivalent for NCEA subjects) and you need to be aware that many AS Level courses are very challenging.
+However, you will need to meet the entrance criteria for AS Level courses outlined in the section entitled Passing Form 5 and Form 6 on page 13 of the Course Handbook, and you need to be aware that many AS Level courses are very challenging

 This will be your final year at secondary school.
 Your main academic objective is to ensure that you achieve the qualifications necessary, in the appropriate subjects, to gain entrance to tertiary courses or employment in your chosen field.

-The sections on this handbook on University Entrance, tertiary course availability, and subject pre-requisites are essential reading.
-You should consult Student Services staff, your Dean, the Associate Headmaster – Academic Dr Etty, or relevant university websites and liaison officers, if you need further information or advice.
+The sections in the Course Handbook on University Entrance, tertiary course availability, and subject prerequisites are essential reading.
+You should consult Student Services staff, your Dean, the Associate Headmaster – Academic, Dr Etty, or relevant university websites and liaison officers, if you need further information or advice.